viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 In addition to adopting passwordless sign-in, organizations can strengthen security for user and domain credentials in Windows 11 with Credential Guard and Remote Credential Guard.

-## Enhanced phishing protection with Microsoft Defender SmartScreen

-As malware protection and other safeguards evolve, cybercriminals look for new ways to circumvent security measures.
-Phishing is a leading threat, with apps and websites designed to steal credentials by tricking people into voluntarily entering passwords.
-As a result, many organizations are transitioning to the ease and security of passwordless sign-in with Windows Hello or Windows Hello for Business.

-However, people who are still using passwords can also benefit from powerful credential protection in Windows 11.
-Microsoft Defender SmartScreen now includes enhanced phishing protection to automatically detect when a user's Microsoft password is entered into any app or website.
-Windows then identifies if the app or site is securely authenticating to Microsoft and warns if the credentials are at risk.
-Because the user is alerted at the moment of potential credential theft, they can take preemptive action before the password is used against them or their organization.

-:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

-- [Enhanced phishing protection in Microsoft Defender SmartScreen][LINK-1]

 ## Local Security Authority (LSA) protection

 Windows has several critical processes to verify a user's identity.
 Verification processes include Local Security Authority (LSA), which is responsible for authenticating users and verifying Windows sign-ins.
 LSA handles tokens and credentials that are used for single sign-on to a Microsoft account and Azure services.